 For the blueberry sauce, combine the blueberries, brown sugar, lemon zest, and lemon juice in a small pan over medium-high heat.
 Bring to a boil, then reduce heat to medium-low.
-Simmer until a the berries have released their juices and become syrupy, 12 to 15 minutes.
+Simmer until the berries have released their juices and become syrupy, 12 to 15 minutes.
 Stir occasionally, but try not to mash up the berries too much.
-Remove from heat and allow to cool.
+Remove from heat and allow to cool, then refrigerate at least 4 hours until completely chilled.
 The syrup can be made up to a week ahead.

 To make the ice cream, cut the cream cheese into small pieces and place in a medium-sized bowl.
 Whisk together the cornstarch with 2 tablespoons of the milk in a separate ramekin and set aside.

 Bring the remaining milk, cream, sugar, corn syrup, and salt to a boil in a large saucepan and continue boiling for 4 minutes.
 The milk will double in bulk as it bubbles, so use at least a 4-quart saucepan or larger for this step.
 If it looks like the milk is going to bubble over the sides, lower the heat just enough so the milk is still bubbling but no longer threatening to boil over.

 Remove the saucepan from heat and whisk in the cornstarch mixture.
 Bring it back to a boil over medium-high heat and cook until it just starts to thicken, about 1 minute.